 The tool undergoes continuous updates to reflect staffing changes and organizational realignments.
+The tool will receive a significant update in 2024 to reflect new obligations expected to emerge in the reissued Permit.

 2.2 Intergovernmental Coordination

 The County coordinates with local, state, and federal governments, tribes, and various stakeholder groups.
 Improved intergovernmental coordination helps identify areas for stormwater retrofit, maintenance, illicit discharge detection and elimination, spill response, monitoring, source control, and education.
 As appropriate, the County works with these groups to help coordinate the implementation of our Stormwater Plan.